sukovanej/pure-functional-ts/Pure functional programming in Typescript.md

 Javascript has two important special values we use for representing a *missing value* - `undefined` nad `null`.
 They are often used as a result of computations such as

 - searching for an element in array,
-- fetch a row from a databasee database,
+- fetch a row from a database database,
 - retrieving a value from `Map`.

 Let's take the *finding an element in a list* as an example. `Array.find` returns `undefined` in case no element is found.